Prednisone (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, congestive heart failure, high blood pressure, a recent heart attack, adrenal problems (such as Cushing syndrome), diabetes, glaucoma, cataracts, osteoporosis, a herpes simplex eye infection, myasthenia gravis, thyroid problems, a history of tuberculosis, or any other type of infection.
-Tell your doctor if you have had mental or emotional problems (such as depression) or stomach or bowel problems (such as ulcers, colitis, or diverticulitis).
+- Tell your doctor if you are breastfeeding or if you have kidney problems, heart failure, high blood pressure, a recent heart attack, diabetes, glaucoma, osteoporosis, or thyroid problems.
+Tell your doctor about any infection you have.
+Also tell your doctor if you have had mental or emotional problems (such as depression) or stomach or bowel problems (such as an ulcer or diverticulitis).

 Possible Side Effects While Using This Medicine